 Why you want to open it

-If you plan to make any large deposits over the next 12 months, and the reason why
+If you plan to make any large deposits over the next 12 months, and the reason for them

 You can make withdrawals online by transferring your money to your bank account in the UK.